joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-03-27-march-madness-foul.md

 $$ c < a < b. $$

-However, to maximize the expectation $\langle S(a,b,c)\rangle,$ the probabilities need to be in decreasing order, which means that either of these equal shooting profiles is suboptimal.
+However, to maximize the expectation $\langle S(a,b,c)\rangle,$ the probabilities need to be in decreasing order, which means that the equal shooting profiles are suboptimal.

 <br>